 If you want to have a down-home Idaho breakfast, then head over to the Buffalo Cafe.
 It’s usually pretty crowded on the weekends, but so worth it.
 Make sure you get the home fries…you are in Idaho after all!

-(7) Visit Twin Falls downtown for shops, food & drink
+7 – Visit downtown Twin Falls for shops, food, and drink

 When I grew up in Twin Falls, the downtown was a bit run-down.
 Nowadays it’s the place to be!
 With new breweries and restaurants popping up all, over it’s a great mix of new with the old.